7 Nutrients Your Diet May Be Missing

 - 3 ounces cooked beef: 3 milligrams

-- 3 ounces cooked light-meat chicken: 1 mg
+- 3 ounces cooked light-meat turkey: 1 mg

 Plant-based iron sources include: